MatthewSharpOTU/Assignment-2---CSCI2020U/README.md

 Assignment-2---CSCI2020U Assignment 2 Repository for System Development and Integration - CSCI2020U.
 Group Members: `Matthew Sharp - 100748071` and `Andy Wang - 100751519`

-This is a program that uses mutithreading and
-When running server the output should appear text:
+This is a program that uses mutithreading to run server and client. sockets to access data from the server and the client When running server the output should appear text:
 ![Alt text](/ServerIndication.png)